Transforming Health Education Across Europe

 LO15.
 Distinguish security and privacy challenges in health context.

 LO16.
-Discuss privacy and security design approaches.
+Discuss privacy and security challenges and approaches.

 LO17.
 Identify relevant regulative frameworks in Europe and globally.